-- 7.1 The Shellfish Constable, with approval by the Board of Selectmen, shall appoint those authorized to issue citations for infractions of the Town of Rowley shellfish bylaws. - 7.2 A citation may be issued when a bylaw or a regulation has been violated. - 7.3 Violations and Fines: - a.
+- 7.1 The Shellfish Constable, with approval by the Board of Selectmen, shall appoint those authorized to issue citations for infractions of the Town of Rowley shellfish bylaws. - 7.2 A citation may be issued when a bylaw has been violated. - 7.3 Violations and Fines: - a.
 Shellfish Violations - i.
 Harvesting shellfish on a closed flat. - ii.
 Harvester does not have a permit. - iii.
 Harvester exceeds permit harvesting limit. - iv.
 Refusal to allow examination of catch by an enforcement officer. - v.
 Fleeing to avoid prosecution from enforcement officers. - vi.
 Uttering or threatening to do harm to enforcement officers. - vii.
 Other violations of this bylaw not listed above. - b.
-The Shellfish Commissions may implement the bylaw by promulgating regulations including establishing fines and penalties.
+For any first offense of these bylaws, Offenders shall be subject to a fine of one hundred dollars (\$100.00), all product harvested shall be taken, and the permit shall be taken for a period of one (1) month. - c.
+For all subsequent offenses of these bylaws, Offender shall be subject to a fine of three hundred dollars (\$300.00), all product harvested shall be taken, and the permit shall be taken for a period of one (1) year.